Why Your Location Pages Don’t Rank (And How to Fix Them)

 4. Business Hours and GMB Listing: Small Details That Matter

-Showing your business hours on your location page and having a well-updated Google Business Profile (GBP) can really help attract customers and improve your local search ranking.
-Also, make sure your business is listed on other sites like Yelp, Bing Places, and Yellow Pages to reach more people.
+Putting your business hours on your location page and keeping your Google Business Profile (GBP) updated might seem small, but it really helps bring in more customers and can boost your local search ranking a lot.
+Also, try to make sure your business shows up on other sites like Yelp, Bing Places, and Yellow Pages too, so you can reach more people who are looking around online.

 5. Customer Reviews and Testimonials: What Your Customers Say